per1234/.github/workflow-templates/assets/dependabot/README.md

 Dependabot will periodically check the versions of all actions used in the repository's workflows.
 If any are found to be outdated, it will submit a pull request to update them.

-NOTE: Dependabot's PRs will sometimes try to pin to the patch version of the action (e.g., updating `uses: foo/bar@v1` to `uses: foo/bar@v2.3.4`).
+NOTE: Dependabot's PRs will occasionally propose to pin to the patch version of the action (e.g., updating `uses: foo/bar@v1` to `uses: foo/bar@v2.3.4`).
 When the action author has provided a major version ref, use that instead (e.g., `uses: foo/bar@v2`).
 Dependabot will automatically close its PR once the workflow has been updated.

 More information:
 https://docs.github.com/en/github/administering-a-repository/keeping-your-actions-up-to-date-with-dependabot
 ```